ZachWatkins/pdf-data-js/README.md

 This project includes Node scripts for downloading, filtering, and converting XLSX files to JSON for use in a printable PDF file from a rendered web page.
 Two top-level NodeJS dependencies are used: xlsx and puppeteer.

-Custom NodeJS modules are included in the `src` folder and are used by scripts in the `tasks` folder.
+Modules in the `src` folder are used by scripts in the `tasks` folder.

 ## Command Line Tasks